Mission Summit Trek

 Acclimatization refers to gaining elevation and returning to a lower altitude so that the body can adjust at high elevation.
 Lack of acclimatization takes time to adjust in high elevation, which results in altitude sickness.

 The preventive measures of altitude sickness can protect trekkers from difficult situations in trekking.
-The following preventive measures are essential steps that every trekker should follow while trekking to higher elevation.
+The following preventive measures are essential steps that every trekker should follow while trekking to higher elevations.

 No, we should not use Dimox tablets throughout the trek.
 It is essential to use Dimox from a lower altitude and continue until reaching the highest elevation and returning down below 3500 m above sea level.
 It is not necessary to use Dimox if you are trekking to 3500 m above sea level.

-Yes, we can avoid dimox tablets only if we are good trekkers and have the best experience at high altitude.
-Trekkers without experience of mountain treks should not avoid Dimox tabletss.
+Yes, we can avoid dimox tablets only if we are good trekkers and have the best experience at high altitudes.
+Trekkers without experience in mountain treks should not avoid Dimox tablets.

 Acclimatization is very important for preventing altitude sickness.
-We should trek to higher altitudes and return to lower altitudes for adjusting our bodies with changing climatic conditions.
-Acclimatization will be successful only if we trek to higher altitude and return to lower altitude to spend overnight.
-Trekking to Khumjung viewpoint and return to Namche Bazaar is an example of acclimatization during the Everest base camp trek.
+We should trek to higher altitudes and return to lower altitudes to adjust our bodies to changing climatic conditions.
+Acclimatization will be successful only if we trek to a higher altitude and return to a lower altitude to spend overnight.
+Trekking to the Khumjung viewpoint and returning to Namche Bazaar is an example of acclimatization during the Everest base camp trek.

 Drinking plenty of water keeps the body hydrated and reduces the chance of headaches.
 It helps to regulate the metabolism and keeps the body healthy.

-Hard drinks like alcoholic beverages are strictly prohibited to be safe from headache and altitude sickness.
+Hard drinks like alcoholic beverages are strictly prohibited to be safe from headaches and altitude sickness.
 The hard drinks cause dehydration and make trekkers weak while gaining elevation.

 Garlic soup makes the body warm and prevents headaches due to a cold.
 Therefore, garlic soup is always beneficial to maintain your body temperature.